 “We tied up all of those threads exactly how they should be,” Flanagan told TVLine.
 “I don’t really see a need to revisit those characters, even in cameos.”

-When Could the Haunting of Hill House Season 2 Release Date Be?
+What is the plot of Haunting of Hill House Season 2?

 “As far as I’ve ever been concerned with this, the story of the Crain family is told.
 It’s done,” he told EW.

-However, that doesn’t necessarily mean the show needs to end just because the Cain family is no longer the focus.
+However, that doesn’t necessarily mean the show needs to end just because the Crain family is no longer the focus.

 “I think that there are all sorts of different directions we could go in, with the house or with something completely different,” Flanagan said.
 “I love the idea of an anthology as well.
 The show is about haunted places and haunted people… So, there’s any number of things we could do, in or out of Hill House.”

-The Haunting of Hill House is now available to stream on Netflix.
+The Haunting of Bly Manor is now available to stream on Netflix.